na-na-hi/renget/archive/iftod.md

 >Why settle for some eggs when you can keep the source for easy zenny?
 If it lays it pays.
 >>What like a Monster farm?

-\>After yet another hard day of fulfilling requests for the village, the weary hunter retreats to the comfort of his small home
+%darkgreen%\>After yet another hard day of fulfilling requests for the village, the weary hunter retreats to the comfort of his small home
 \>Crashing onto a Dodogama themed bean bag, he procures a small device and points it at a strange contraption
 \>The room erupts with light and sound
 \>"EGGS?
 EGGS!?
 YOU WANT 'EM, WE GOT 'EM!"